Key Takeaways

 What Is Variable Life Insurance?

-When you're shopping for a life insurance policy, you can consider many types of life insurance.
-Variable life insurance is one form of permanent life insurance.
+When shopping for life insurance, you can choose from several policy types.
+Variable life insurance is a form of permanent life insurance.

 Length of Coverage